concord-consortium/report-service/README.md

 The rules do not check that the platformStudentId is set for question_feedbacks and activity_feedbacks.
 These documents are specific to students and should have this property set on all of them.

+The user settings are stored under a path that includes the platform_user_id.
+The rules only check that this id in the path matches the authorized platform_user_id.
+It would be better if the rules also checked the platform_id since the platform_user_id could overlap between different platforms.